-After lunching, we headed to Shiroi Koibito Park by Ishiya, a local chocolate company.
-Opened throughout the year and known as “one concept few attractions" theme park, sightseeing can begin outdoor or indoor.
-Whichever is preferred, outside you will see the “Chocolate Carnival,” a parade of mechanical dolls, which begins at the top of every hour, the “Shiroi Koibito Railway” trolley modeled after the Benkei steam locomotive, and the “Gulliver House,” for mainly children to enter and play.
-Inside the park, the main attraction of course is ”Ishiya Chocolate Factory” to see how Hokkaido’s leading confectionery “Shiroi Koibito” is made, a confectionery making workshop in which participants make a 14cm heart-shaped “Shiroi Koibito”, exhibitions on antique cups and the history of chocolate.
+After lunching, we headed to Shiroi Koibito Park.
+The ownership of Ishiya, a local chocolate company and known as “one concept few attractions" theme park, Shiroi Koibito Park is a totality to outdoor and indoor sightseeing.
+“Chocolate Carnival,” a parade of mechanical dolls, which begins at the top every hour, “Shiroi Koibito Railway” trolley modeled after the Benkei steam locomotive, and “Gulliver House,” for kids pleasure are the profoundness outside.
+Whereas the central attraction inside is ”Ishiya Chocolate Factory” for seeing how Hokkaido’s leading confectionery “Shiroi Koibito” is made and confectionery making workshop whereby you can make a 14cm heart-shaped “Shiroi Koibito”, additionally for antique cups exhibits.